 - Most (but not all) volunteer opportunities require availability during office hours.

 In return, here’s what you’ll receive from Refugee Action:

 - For roles that require working with refugees and asylum seekers, you will receive comprehensive basic training that may include refugee awareness, working with people from different cultures, confidentiality and boundaries, safeguarding and working with interpreters.

 - Reasonable travel expenses and lunch where appropriate

 - Access to our Refugee Action well-being and development resources

 If you have other questions about volunteering with Refugee Action, please contact us.
 If you’re not sure volunteering is for you, don’t worry – there are lots others ways you can help refugees.

-Can Asylum Seekers in the UK volunteer?
+Can people seeking asylum volunteer in the UK ?